 Semester in Peru

 Spend a semester in Arequipa, Peru in this advanced Spanish language program.
-Each fall semester, you have the opportunity to study at the Universidad Católica San Pablo, live with a Peruvian family and take excursions to places like Lima, Cuzco and Machu Picchu.
+Each fall semester, you have the opportunity to study at the Universidad Católica San Pablo, live with a Peruvian family and take excursions to places like Lima, Cusco and Machu Picchu.

 Imagine spending a semester high in the Andean foothills with a view of three mountain peaks in the second largest city of Peru, a university town par excellence.
 You will live with a Peruvian family and study with Peruvian classmates and fellow Calvin students at our host university, the Universidad Católica San Pablo.